crowdfavorite/wp-mailchimp/readme.txt

 == Upgrade Notice ==

+= 1.4.2 =
+add customized wp_nonces functions for post-back behavior to fix 4.0 callbacks

+= 1.4.1 =
+Fix for checkbox weirdness on 3.8

 = 1.4 =
 Added Developer Mode "Kitchen Sink" to aid in styling without having to authenticate a MailChimp account.